staceybrandsma/staceybrandsma.github.io/docs/README.md

 - conducted workshops on Monitoring and Evaluation for partners
 - collaborated with other MCC personnel on Monitoring and Evaluation Standing Committee
 - contributed to the Monitoring and Evaluation Network

 # Education
-## Master of Science in Computer Science
+## M.Sc.
+Computer Science
-Georgia Institute of Technology // GPA: 4.0 // Anticipated Graduation:
+_Georgia Institute of Technology // GPA: 4.0 // Anticipated
-2024
+Graduation: 2024_\
 Completed Coursework:
 - Big Data for Healthcare
 - AI Ethics & Society